$125 off any CGM Plan. Use code FALL125

 3) Watermelon Rind Pickles from Alton Brown

-Plus, the apple cider vinegar makes this a great snack for balancing your blood sugar!
+The apple cider vinegar makes this a great snack for balancing your blood sugar within a healthy range.

 Ingredients